squid-cache/squid-cache.github.io/KnowledgeBase/Debian.rst

 aptitude build-dep squid
 }}}
 This requires only that your sources.list contain the '''deb-src''' repository to pull the source package information.
 Features which are not supported by the distribution package will need investigation to discover the dependency package and install it.
- {i} The usual one requested is ''libssl-dev'' for TLS/SSL support.
+ {i} The usual one requested is '''libssl-dev''' for SSL support.
+  /!\ However, please note that [[Squid-3.5]] is not compatible with OpenSSL v1.1+.
+As of Debian Squeeze, or Ubuntu Zesty the '''libssl1.0-dev''' package must be used instead.
+This is resolved in the [[Squid-4]] packages when they become available.

 === Init Script ===